 Recommendation: The VA should increase the number of available sites as quickly as possible.
 We should push for the remaining sites to be available more quickly.
 The sites that have requested waivers should be considered carefully, as this limits the availability of scheduling to only 84% of our sites nationwide.

 Currently, users of VAR can only schedule appointments for Primary Care and Mental Health.
 Soon Audiology and Optometry appointments will also be made available.
-However, this represents a subset of the types of appointments that can be scheduled in the system, greatly hampering Veterans’ ability to self-schedule.
+However, this still represents a subset of the types of appointments that can be scheduled in the system, greatly hampering Veterans’ ability to self-schedule.

 Recommendation: The VA should make as many appointment types available as soon as possible.